Floating-Island/dockerized-pytest-course/README.md

 - Also, the mediawiki parser library lists issues perfect for someone looking to get started with open source contributions to their project.

-## Feedback
-- After watching the course, if you have any feedback, I'd love to hear from you!
-Please make an issue on this repository, and I will get back to you.